devbutlazy/Blum-AutoClicker/README.md

     - Press `s` to start the clicker
    - Press `p` to pause/resume the program

-## You should firstly start the game, and then press 's' to start.
+## You should firstly start the blum game, and then press 's' to start.